Primary Navigation Mobile

 You wouldn’t expect a previously bedridden relative to go jogging the moment they’re back on their feet, so afford your car some care by letting it warm up a little before driving again.
 By letting the engine idle for a few minutes, you’ll give the moving components time to loosen up and all the liquids time to circulate around their systems properly.

-Let the engine idle for a while if you haven't driven it for a while
+Let the engine idle for a while if you haven’t driven it for a while.

 Check tyre pressures

-While you wait for the vehicle to warm up, check the pressures are correct.
+While you wait for the vehicle to warm up, check the tyre pressures are correct.
 This also includes your spare tyre if you have one – it may take a few more minutes and it may be a slight faff to gain access to it, but it’ll save you hours of waiting for recovery and having to divert off your original route path to find a fitter elsewhere – and that’s even if they’re open at the time.

 Checking your tyre pressures